alba1735/tRNAgraph/README.md

   - Different sequencing methods and the input GTF for tRAX can yield vastly different results.
 To minimize this, it is recommended to use the same GTF file and sequencing method for both input files.
 - `--log` outputs a log of the shell commands used to generate the merged AnnData object.
 By default, the log will not be output.
 - `-q` or `--quiet` suppresses the shell commands' output.
 By default, the output will be displayed.

+### Tools

+The `tools` function can be used to perform various operations on the database object.

+- `log2fc` - The log2 fold change of the database object can be calculated using the `log2fc` function.
+This same function is used in the `volcano` and `heatmap` plots.
+This can be useful if you want to export specific log2fc values for further analysis.
+- `csv` - The database object can be exported to a series of CSV files using the `csv` function.
+This can be useful if you want to perform further analysis in a different program.

 ## Downstream Analysis and Filtering